SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 * The rest of the options (Standard pricing, principle, network access) can all remain in their default selections.
 * Click `Create` to create the keyvault, and allow a little time for the deployment to complete

+## Add Your Keys to the Key Vault

+* Open your Key Vault resource by navigating to "All resources", finding the key vault you created, and clicking on it.
+* Under settings, click `Secrets`.
+* When the `Secrets` blade appears, click `Generate/Import`.
+* Enter the name of the secret.
+First up, we'll use `feedly-user-id`.
+* Paste the user ID you previously generated, and then click `Create`.
+* Repeat the process for secrets that we'll call `feedly-access-token` and `feedly-refresh-token`.

+Awesome!
+Now you can delete that notepad doc you have lying around.

 ## Setting up the Azure Function Project

 ## Setting up a function to refresh the auth key